alexr17/nlp-golden-globes/README.md

 ```

 #### Importing data
-Within the same directory, create a 'data' folder containing files `gg2013.json` and `gg2015.json` with the appropriate data.
+Within the same directory, get the `gg2013.json` and `gg2015.json` from canvas and put it in the current, working directory.

 Twitter API integration will be added later.